 When checking into a residence hall at the beginning of the year, each student must report to the appropriate staff member, who will issue the student’s ID card and the residence hall and/or residence room key(s).
 The student will also complete an RCI (Room Condition Inventory).

 Each student must check out, in-person, with the appropriate staff member in the event of a room change or withdrawal as well as at the end of the year.
-The student should schedule a check-out time, unless specifically excused by the resident director.
+Unless specifically excused from any of these steps by the resident director, the student should schedule a time to inventory the condition of the room; sign the checkout form in the appropriate manner; return the key(s); and vacate the room.
 Students not following this procedure will be assessed a $30 fine.
 Students will be held responsible for any damages or custodial requirements not reported on the RCI during the check-in procedure.

 In order to participate in any aspect of the housing selection process, students must be registered as full-time for the fall semester and pay a housing deposit.
 If a particular step of the housing process takes place before a student’s registration period has ended, the requirement to be registered as a full-time student is waived.
 Applications will not be accepted after deadlines.
 Information about the housing selection process will be distributed in February.

 The housing selection process consists of four steps: Off-campus applications, special accommodations applications, apartment/The Village applications and the housing lottery.
 Dates are subject to change.
-Final dates will be communicated in February.
+Final dates will be communicated via email.

 All students wishing to live off campus for the 2020–2021 academic year must submit an application during the application period.
 Any applications from students not meeting one of the four requirements for off-campus approval (Living with relatives, 23+ years of age, part-time status, married) will be considered appeals.
 Appeals will be evaluated on a case-by-case basis.
 Students failing to submit an application during the designated period will be subject to a $50 late-application fee.